rusoil-software/rusoil-gpt-service/doc/vision.md

 - Security: sandboxing is disabled in default local dev mode, and in any shared environment agent actions must be explicitly allowed and run in isolated containers.

 VSCode integration (minimal hooks)
-- Basic extension features (phase 1): selection -> command palette -> send selection to RGPT chat -> display response in a panel.
+- Basic extension features (phase 1): selection -> command palette -> send selection to Petra chat -> display response in a panel.
-- UX: user selects code, presses `Ctrl+Shift+P -> RGPT: Ask`, extension opens a small input, the query is sent to local backend (configured via `rusoilgpt.host` in extension settings), the reply is shown in a WebView panel.
+- UX: user selects code, presses `Ctrl+Shift+P -> Petra: Ask`, extension opens a small input, the query is sent to local backend (configured via `petra-gpt.host` in extension settings), the reply is shown in a WebView panel.
 For now, no automatic code-patching; only suggestion copy-paste.

 Accessibility and small-device UX
 - Ensure chat UI works on narrow screens; use readable fonts and clear contrast.
 Keep controls minimal: upload, send, regenerate, settings.